 This post contains affiliate links.
 Please see our disclosure policy.

 Meet the fluffiest Lemon Poppyseed Muffins!
-Made in one bowl, these muffins are tall with a crisp lemon zest and sugar studded lid.
-They’re soft and tender on the inside, full of flavor, and the optional glaze makes for a muffin that’s as beautiful as it is delicious.
+Made in one bowl, these muffins are tall, with a crisp lemon zest & sugar studded lid.
+They’re soft and tender on the inside, full of flavor, and the lemon glaze makes for a muffin that’s as beautiful as it is delicious.

 Save this recipe!